rackerlabs/technical-blog/_posts/2015-12-03-A-First-Look-at-RBAC-in-the-Liberty-Release-of-Neutron.md

 Neutron's RBAC functionality is undergoing active development, and you're likely to see ~~regressions~~ improvements already in the `MASTER` branch and upcoming Mitaka release.
 What I've demonstrated here is functionality that a lot of enterprises are asking for, and hopefully just a glimpse of what should be possible once the feature matures.

 If you'd like to learn more about Neutron's RBAC functionality, take a look at the specs and blueprints found on [specs.openstack.org](https://specs.openstack.org/openstack/neutron-specs/specs/liberty/rbac-networks.html).
+As always, feel free to reach out to me on Twitter @jimmdenton with any questions!